ocrmypdf/OCRmyPDF/docs/optimizer.md

 `--output-type pdf` is used, there are no lossy optimizations.
 Ghostscript's JPEG conversion is quite safe.

-When Ghostscript PDF/A conversion is used, `--jpeg-quality` also controls Ghostscript's JPEG quality setting (`-dJPEGQ`).
-Omitting the flag uses Ghostscript's default. `0` is maximum compression (lowest quality) and `100` is best quality and largest output.

 Use `--jpeg-maxdpi DPI` to force Ghostscript to downsample color, grayscale, and monochrome images to a maximum resolution during PDF/A generation.